Leonora Cannon Taylor: LDS Church involvement

 Quilt squares made by Phebe Woodruff, Ester Ann Hoagland, Leonora Taylor, and Kezia Pratt.
 The bottom square was made by Taylor and her sewn signature can be seen at the bottom of the square.

-Following her baptism into the LDS Church, Taylor and her family traveled around the country with the members of the church throughout her life, living in Ohio, Missouri, Illinois, Iowa Territory, and Illinois and eventually settling in Salt Lake City, Utah. they moved often to escape religious persecution.
+Following her baptism into the LDS Church, Taylor and her family traveled around the country with the members of the church throughout her life, living in Ohio, Missouri, Illinois, Iowa Territory, and Illinois and eventually settling in Salt Lake City, Utah.
+They moved often to escape religious persecution.
 During her journey, Taylor gave birth to more children.
 When the Taylors moved to America, they first arrived in Kirtland Ohio.
 While in Ohio, they were persecuted along with other members of the church.
-John then received an assignment to be a missionary for the church in Britain.
+John then received an assignment as a missionary for the church in Britain.
 Shortly before John departed, Leonora became very ill.
 While John was a missionary in Europe, Leonora recovered from the sickness and continued to care for her family.
 Taylor would later describe this difficult time by saying, "I had gone through everything but death during his absence."
-In Britain, Leonora's brother and sister-in-law were converted to the church.

 While Taylor was in Nauvoo, the practice of polygamy was introduced to the church.
 Taylor greatly struggled with the practice.

 Taylor was an original member of the Relief Society when it was formed in March 1842.
 Taylor is said to be the first pioneer to plant fruit trees after arriving in the Utah territory, and had a large fruit tree orchard.
 She also participated in quilting with other members of the Relief Society.
 Throughout this time, Leonora cared for her family, especially her husband, John, who served in the church in many capacities.
 She was left alone with the children during her husband's missionary service in Great Britain and nursed him back to health when he was shot in the incident at Carthage Jail where Joseph and Hyrum Smith were killed.
-Following the assassinations, Taylor wrote a letter to the governor of Illinois, Thomas Ford (politician), to ask for justice on behalf of the wounded and killed men in Carthage and to petition for protection from persecution for the members of the church.
+Following the assassinations, Taylor wrote a letter to the governor of Illinois, Thomas Ford, to ask for justice on behalf of the wounded and killed men in Carthage and to petition for protection from persecution for the members of the church.
 Her letter was publicly published in a newspaper.
 Taylor never received a reply to her letter.